kign/c4wa/etc/doc/language.md

   * `abort` triggers "_RuntimeError: unreachable_" exception;
   * `__builtin_clz`, `__builtin_ctz`, `__builtin_clzl`, `__builtin_ctzl`, `__builtin_popcount`, `__builtin_popcountl`
     (see gcc [documentation](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html)).
-    Note that
+    Note that while
     in gcc behaviour of CLZ/CTZ functions is explicitly undefined if argument is 0 (in practice, implementations typically return 0),
     in WASM these functions return full number of bits in the argument (so 32 for first two, 64 for the last).
-Note also that in GNU C compiler, builtin functions don't need to be declared, thus you don't need anything extra glue to cross-compile (just be mindful of argument 0).
+Note also that in GNU C compiler, builtin functions don't need to be declared, thus you don't need any extra glue to cross-compile with a GNU-compatible compiler (just be mindful of argument 0).

 ## Strings and chars

 Web Assembly has special DATA section and `data` instruction to store strings in memory.
-Memory for DATA is allocated at compile time and based on actual usage.
+Memory for DATA is allocated at compile time based on actual usage.

 All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assigned same memory address.